Why did I poop in my sleep?

 • Heartburn medications, e.g., Prilosec

-Medical conditions
+Medical Conditions

 Several different chronic medical conditions can cause nocturnal diarrhea.
 Here are a few health conditions known to trigger diarrhea during sleep, as well as sporadic diarrhea during the day.

-Inflammatory bowel disease (IBD)
+Inflammatory Bowel Disease (IBD)

-Inflammatory bowel disease, or IBD, is a chronic inflammation of the GI tract.
+Inflammatory bowel disease, or IBD, is chronic inflammation of the GI tract.
 The cause of inflammatory bowel disease is unknown, but researchers believe an autoimmune response — in which the immune system mistakenly attacks healthy cells — plays a role.

 There are 3 types of IBD: ulcerative colitis, Crohn’s disease, and microscopic colitis.

 • Ulcerative colitis promotes chronic inflammation of the inner lining of the large intestine (colon) and rectum, causing painful ulcers (sores) in your GI tract.
-Signs may include bloody diarrhea, pain in the rectum, and fever.11 However, the signs of ulcerative colitis vary greatly depending upon the part of the digestive tract affected.
+Signs many include may include bloody diarrhea, pain in the rectum, and fever.11 However, the signs of of ulcerative colitis vary greatly depending upon the part of the digestive tract affected.

 • Crohn’s disease is a chronic condition causing inflammation anywhere in your GI tract, including the rectum.
-Symptoms of Crohn’s can be mild or severe, and they can even go into remission for a while.
+Symptoms of Crohn’s can be mild or severe, and they can even go into remission for awhile.
 In addition to nocturnal diarrhea, signs of Crohn’s may include fatigue, stomach cramps, fever, and blood in the stool.12

-• Microscopic colitis is another chronic condition of inflammation of the colon.
+• Microscopic Colitis is another chronic condition of inflammation of the colon.
 Your doctor can detect it only by examining your colon with a microscope.
 The symptoms are often sporadic and may include chronic diarrhea, nausea, and stomach pains/cramping.13

-Irritable Bowel Syndrome
+Irritable Bowel Syndrome (IBS)

 Irritable bowel syndrome (IBS) is a chronic condition that affects the large intestine.
 However, unlike inflammatory bowel disease, IBS does not appear to damage the GI tract.
 This is because IBS is a functional disease, that is, a disorder in which the gut and brain don’t work together properly.